Car mows down Times Square pedestrians for blocks, killing 1

-NEW YORK (AP) — A man who appeared to be intoxicated steered his car onto a sidewalk running through the heart of Times Square on Thursday and mowed down pedestrians for three blocks, killing a teenager and injuring 22 others, before he was tackled by bystanders, authorities said.
+NEW YORK (AP) — A man steered his car onto a sidewalk running through the heart of Times Square and mowed down pedestrians for three blocks Thursday, killing a teenager, then emerged from his wrecked vehicle wild-eyed and waving his arms before he was subdued by police and bystanders.

+The driver, a 26-year-old U.S. Navy veteran, told officers he was hearing voices and expected to die, according to two law enforcement officials.

-Pandemonium erupted when the vehicle barreled through the prime tourist location and slammed into a security barrier, coming to rest with two of its wheels in the air.
-The car leaned on a lamppost and steel barriers intended to block vehicles from getting onto the sidewalk.
+Helpless pedestrians had little time to react as the vehicle barreled down the sidewalk and through intersections before smashing into a row of steel security barriers installed in recent years to prevent vehicle attacks on the square where massive crowds gather every New Year’s Eve.
+The car came to rest with its two right wheels in the air.

-“He didn’t stop,” said Asa Lowe, of Brooklyn, who was standing outside a store when he heard screaming.
+“He didn’t stop,” said Asa Lowe, of Brooklyn, who was standing outside a store when he heard screaming as people scattered.
 “He just kept going.”

-The driver was tackled by pedestrians and taken into custody.
-He was being tested for drugs and alcohol and charges against him were pending.

-The crash happened at midday on a hot, clear day that brought large crowds of people into the streets to enjoy the good weather.
-Video posted online showed steam or smoke pouring from the car for a few moments after it stopped moving.

-Investigators were searching his Bronx home and canvassing the crime scene for video.
+Police said 23 people were hit by the car, including an 18-year-old woman who died.
+The woman’s 13-year-old sister was among the injured.

+The carnage raised immediate fears of a terrorist attack, but investigators quickly turned their focus to the sobriety and mental health of the driver, identified as Bronx resident Richard Rojas.

-Rojas enlisted in the Navy in 2011 and was an electrician’s mate fireman apprentice, according to the Navy.
+Rojas enlisted in the Navy in 2011 and was an electrician’s mate fireman apprentice.
+In 2012 he served aboart the U.S.S.
+Carney, a destroyer.
 He was most recently based at the Naval Air Station in Jacksonville, Florida, and was discharged in 2014.

+Thursday’s incident began at noon on a hot, clear day that brought large crowds of people into the streets to enjoy the good weather,

-Police said Rojas made a quick U-turn onto 42nd Street and drove up the sidewalk for three blocks, passing tourist draws like the Hard Rock Cafe and the Bubba Gump Shrimp Co. restaurant and mowing people down before slamming into a pole.
-He was combative with officers who handcuffed him, authorities said.
+Police said Rojas had been driving south on 7th Avenue when he made a quick U-turn at 42nd Street and drove up the sidewalk for three blocks, passing tourist draws like the Hard Rock Cafe and the Bubba Gump Shrimp Co. restaurant.

 Bruno Carvalho, a student at SUNY Albany, said the car approached quickly and passed him on the sidewalk.